thelastpickle/cassandra-reaper/README.md

   * Adds a new cluster to the service, and returns the newly added cluster object, if the operation was successful.

+* PUT     /cluster/{cluster_name}
+  * Expected query parameters:
+      * *seedHost*: New host name or IP address used as Cassandra cluster seed.
+  * Modifies a cluster's seed host.
+Comes in handy when the previous seed has left the cluster.

 * DELETE  /cluster/{cluster_name}
   * Expected query parameters: *None*
   * Delete a cluster object identified by the given "cluster_name" path parameter.